Cornus sanguinea aka Common Dogwood

 Common Dogwood, Dogwood, Pegwood, Bloody Dogwood

-How to care for Common Dogwood
+How difficult is it to take care of Common Dogwood

 Caring for Common Dogwood is a breeze, as it is highly adaptable and forgiving to minor neglect.